rashad-07/mpv-subfinder/README.md

 **Season packs**
 - When SubDL returns a full-season archive, SubFinder extracts the subtitle for the current episode and keeps the archive on disk so every other episode in the season loads instantly from cache
 - ZIP packs work out of the box.
-RAR packs require WinRAR or 7-Zip
+RAR packs require WinRAR, 7-Zip, or bsdtar

 **Right-click menu (on a result row)**
 - Load as Primary / Secondary Subtitle
 - Remove Primary / Secondary from mpv
+- Save next to video — copies the subtitle to the video's own directory as `video_name.lang.ext`.
+Triggers a silent download first if needed.
+Only appears when a local video file is playing
 - Show in Explorer / Finder
 - Copy file path, URL, or release name
 - Translate to… — translates the subtitle into any supported language via Gemini.
 Downloads first if needed.
 Result is cached; clicking again is instant